SammieJay/Hist1900-Memex/docs/Source Notes/@luna-reyesDigitalGovernmentTransformation2014.md

 ### Summary & Key Take Aways

-*Here type up a 1-2 paragraph concise summary of the article.

-*If there are any key image you want to refer, you can include them here, drop them into the media folder, and then use the ![[]] format (just the filename).
+Reyes gives a good analysis of the consequences and effects of technology and organizational networks.
+More specifically, how they come about together and work off of each other.
+Reyes looks into how government portals contribute to "information revolution" around the world, and how this affects the quality of life and the standard of living in many places.

 ---